spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

 ## Rehires

 In the event that a former team member is rehired with the company, they will still go through the normal interviewing process.
-Once the contract is signed, the CES needs to notify the People Experience team and the Total Rewards team as soon as possible that a former team member has been rehired in the private people-exp_ces Slack channel.
+Once the contract is signed, the CES needs to notify the People Connect team and the Total Rewards team as soon as possible that a former team member has been rehired in the private people-exp_ces Slack channel.

 ## Process for GitLab team-members in the Netherlands
 In this location, a temporary contract (tijdelijk contract) is for 12 months, with a pre-determined end date.
 A dismissal procedure is not required to terminate a temporary contract at the end of its duration.
 However communication about the extension of the contract must happen at the latest 1 month before the actual contract end date (aanzegtermijn).